Winemaking instructions using 100% Australian grape concentrates.

 2. Allow the wine to come down to S.G.1010 and then stop the fermentation early by racking the wine off the sediment.
 This is the preferred method as the remaining sweetness is from natural unfermented grape and gives a superior finish.

-IN BOTH CASES the wine must be stopped from further fermentation by adding campden tablets (as instructed previously , and ALSO some K40 WINE STABILISING LIQUID.
+IN BOTH CASES the wine must be stopped from further fermentation by adding campden tablets (as instructed previously , and ALSO some WINE STABILISER (SORBITOL) .
 Together, these will prevent a secondary fermentation taking place and ensure that the grape sugar or added sugar desired for sweetening does not ferment out.